| The sections to be presented will

 there may be an increased desire for diet drinks, coffee,

+and tea.
 The physical experience with food

 finds the anorectic cutting the food into small pieces,